Freight Shipping from Milwaukee to Dallas

 How much does it cost to ship freight from Milwaukee to Dallas?

-Full truckload (FTL) rates from Milwaukee, WI to Dallas, TX currently range from $2,397-$2,955 for a standard dry van load over the 1,115-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Dallas, TX currently range $2,397-$2,955 (roughly $2.17-$2.66 per mile over 1,115 miles).
 LTL shipments typically cost $813-$1,348 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Dallas?